20 Real-Life Fairytale Places You Should Add To Your Bucket List

 © Ksenia Ragozina © Jess Kraft

 One of the most outstanding architectural monuments in the world is a Roman Catholic basilica, near the Colombian city of Ipiales, not far from the border with Ecuador.
-The fascinating thing about this place is that it was built inside the canyon where the Guitara River flows.
-Las Lajas Cathedral, also known as “Las Lajas Sanctuary,” is 100 meters high from the bottom of the canyon, being connected with a 50 meters tall bridge to the other side of the ravine.
+This place was fascinating because it was built inside the canyon where the Guitara River flows.
+Las Lajas Cathedral, also known as “Las Lajas Sanctuary,” is 100 meters high from the bottom of the canyon, connected with a 50 meters tall bridge to the other side of the ravine.

-Las Lajas Sanctuary is practically hanging over the abyss, and this is one reason it is considered the most beautiful church in Colombia.
+Las Lajas Sanctuary is practically hanging over the abyss, which is why it is considered the most beautiful church in Colombia.

 Beach on Vaadhoo Island, Maldives